Europe shares hold steady; Italian stocks dip on Renzi comments

 Asset performance in 2014: link.reuters.com/rav46v

-Today's European research round-up (Additional reporting by Atul Prakash in London; Editing by Hugh Lawson/Ruth Pitchford)
+Today's European research round-up (Additional reporting by Atul Prakash in London; Editing by Hugh Lawson)

 * PacWest Bancorp announces results for the first quarter 2017